dvolk/catwalk/README.md

 ## Benchmarks

-Please see `benchmark` directory readme.
+Scripts used for benchmarking are [here](benchmark/README.md)

 ## Publications
-A publication on CatWalk is in progress [ADD MedRxiv link - TODO]
+A publication on CatWalk has been submitted.